113ll3/Ibmclouddocscli/reference/ibmcloud/cli_docker.md

 If your credentials are rejected, you might be using a federated ID.
 See [Logging in with a federated ID](/docs/iam?topic=iam-federated_id#federated_id) for more details.
 {: tip}

 The {{site.data.keyword.dev_cli_notm}} CLI Plug-in uses two containers to facilitate building and testing your application.
-The first is the tools container, which contains the necessary utilities to build and test your application.
+The first is the tools container, which contains the necessary utilities to build and test your app.
 The `Dockerfile` for this container is defined by the [`dockerfile-tools`](/docs/cli/idt?topic=cloud-cli-idt-cli#command-parameters) parameter.
 You might think of it as a development container, as it contains the tools that are normally used for development of a particular runtime.

 The second container is the run container, which closely mimics the actual runtime environment of your app when it's deployed to the cloud.
 This container is in a form that is suitable to be deployed for use, for example, in {{site.data.keyword.cloud_notm}}.
-As a result, an entry point is defined that starts your application.
-When you select to run your application through the {{site.data.keyword.dev_cli_notm}} CLI Plug-in CLI, it uses this container.
+As a result, an entry point is defined that starts your app.
+When you select to run your app through the {{site.data.keyword.dev_cli_notm}} CLI Plug-in CLI, it uses this container.
 The `Dockerfile` for this container is defined by the [`dockerfile-run`](/docs/cli/idt?topic=cloud-cli-idt-cli#run-parameters) parameter.

-Now you're ready to use the {{site.data.keyword.dev_cli_notm}} to manage {{site.data.keyword.cloud_notm}} resources and  develop and deploy your applications.
+Now you're ready to use the {{site.data.keyword.dev_cli_notm}} to manage {{site.data.keyword.cloud_notm}} resources and  develop and deploy your apps.